davefdev/Navbar-Active-Change-On-Scroll/README.md

 # Navbar Active Change On Scroll
- A simple page to create a navbar which changing active position on scroll
+ A simple page to create a navbar with changing active position on scroll